Police: Suspect in Portland stabbings ranted about Muslims

 “He was saying that Muslims should die,” Hudson said.
 “That they’ve been killing Christians for years.”

 The attack happened on a MAX train as it headed east.
-A train remained stopped on the tracks at a transit center which was closed while police investigated.
+A train remained stopped on the tracks at a transit center that was closed while police investigated.

 Autopsies on the victims were being done Saturday.
 Their names have not been made public.